 Plot: Sadie, disenchanted with the fact that her mother kept making her lunches, tosses one of them to Steven.
 This gets him thinking… what was his mother like?
 Could he get one more hit at the woman who brought him into the world?
 Well, thanks to Lion, he can… although it almost results in his suffocation.

 You know, there is a question that often presses into my mind when I think about a certain sci-fi show… when did the Steven Universe Imperial Phase begin?

 Or, rather, what is a Steven Universe Imperial Phase?

-Well, to put it simply, the Imperial Phase a term Neil Tennant (of Pet Shop Boys fame) coined to note an era when a production or producer (in this case, the show) is judged to have done no harm.
+Well, to put it simply, the Imperial Phase is a term Neil Tennant (of Pet Shop Boys fame) coined to note an era when a production or producer is judged to have done no harm commercially or creatively.
 In the case of Steven Universe, this entails emitting critically beloved episode after critically beloved episode, being hailed as something so awesome that one has to wonder if the show is being written by super-humans.